Jinjiang/vue-a11y-utils/README.md

 - Using a central [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to read messages right now in a screen reader.
 - Sometimes you need set a _ID reference_ or _ID reference list_ type aria attribute with _ID_ of another DOM element.
 But we don't use _ID_ in Vue to identify a DOM element right?

-Vue A11y Utils try to supply a group of utilities to help Vue developers finish these jobs easier.
+So that's why **Vue A11y Utils** is trying to supply a group of utilities to help Vue developers finish these jobs easier.

 ## Getting Started